aaronchong888/DeepFake-Detect/README.md

 python 01a-crop_faces_with_mtcnn.py
 ```

-Following the frame extraction step (Step 0), we would further process the frame images to crop out the facial parts in order to allow the neural network to focus on capturing the facial manipulation artifacts.
+Further process the frame images to crop out the facial parts in order to allow the neural network to focus on capturing the facial manipulation artifacts.

-The pretrained Multi-task Cascaded Convolutional Networks (MTCNN) is used for detecting faces from each frame, and a 30% margin from each side of the detected face bounding box is included as part of the crop so that the face wrapping edges could also be picked up by the detector.
 In cases where there are more than one subject appearing in the same video frame, each detection result is saved separately to provide better variety for the training dataset.

-- The MTCNN model used is from the following GitHub repo: https://github.com/ipazc/mtcnn
+- The pre-trained MTCNN model used is coming from this GitHub repo: https://github.com/ipazc/mtcnn
 - Added 30% margins from each side of the detected face bounding box
 - Used 95% as the confidence threshold to capture the face images

-#### (Optional) Step 1 - Extract faces from the deepfake images with Azure Computer Vision API
+#### (Optional) Step 1b - Extract faces from the deepfake images with Azure Computer Vision API

 In case you do not have a good enough hardware to run MTCNN, or you want to achieve a faster execution time, you may choose to run **01b** instead of **01a** to leverage the [Azure Computer Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) for facial recognition.